Overview

 Osmoreceptors detect low water potential of blood

-- This is passed into the posterior pituitary gland and from here it releases ADH into the bloodstream
+• ADH is passed into the posterior pituitary gland, from where it is released into the bloodstream

-ADH binds to receptors on DCT & collecting duct
+ADH binds to receptors on distal convoluted tubule & collecting duct

-- ADH passes to the kidneys and binds to receptors on cell membrane of the DCT & collecting duct
+• ADH passes to the kidneys and binds to receptors on cell membrane of the distal convoluted tubule & collecting duct

-- This increases the permeability of DCT and collecting duct walls
+• This increases the permeability of distal convoluted tubule and collecting duct walls

-How ADH increase the permeability of DCT & Collecting Ducts?
+How does ADH increase the permeability of the distal convoluted tubule and collecting duct?

-- When ADH binds to receptors on cell membrane of DCT & Collecting Duct
+• When ADH binds to receptors on the cell membrane of the distal convoluted tubule and collecting duct

-- This leads to activation of enzyme (phosphorylase)
+• This leads to activation of the enzyme (phosphorylase)

-- This causes vesicles with aquaporins (channel proteins act as water channels) to move and fuse with cell membrane
+• This causes vesicles containing aquaporins (channel proteins that act as water channels) to move and fuse with the cell membrane

-- More water leaves the collecting duct/DCT by osmosis down concentration gradient and returns to the blood
+• More water leaves the collecting duct/distal convoluted tubule by osmosis down the concentration gradient and returns to the blood

 Summary diagram